 The Royal College of Psychiatrists recommends that hospitals use a system to ensure staff are aware of a person’s cognitive impairment, and reported in 2019 that most hospitals are using some type of system.
 However, the College does not recommend the form such a system should take, and as existing systems are implemented locally, they are likely to vary in effectiveness and cost.
 There is also no consensus over the associated ethical and legal issues such as patient autonomy, consent, stigma, inadvertent disclosure, and privacy.

-This project aims to collect information about the kinds of visual systems used to identify patients in NHS hospitals across the UK with cognitive impairment, so that care can be tailored to their needs.
+This project collected information about the kinds of visual systems used to identify patients in NHS hospitals across the UK with cognitive impairment, so that care can be tailored to their needs.

-This research programme has two phases.
-Phase 1 involves a UK-wide survey, an analysis that explores legal and ethical considerations, and a qualitative study on the use of visual identifiers for hospitalised people with dementia or symptoms of dementia.
-Phase 2 involves co-design with hospital staff of the principles to underpin use of a visual identification system for hospitalised people with dementia.
+This research programme was carried out over two phases.
+Phase 1 involved a UK-wide survey, an analysis that explored legal and ethical considerations, and a qualitative study on the use of visual identifiers for hospitalised people with dementia or symptoms of dementia.
+Phase 2 involved co-design with hospital staff of the principles to underpin use of a visual identification system for hospitalised people with dementia.

 1. UK-wide survey on the use of visual identifiers for hospitalised patients with dementia

-The first phase of this project seeks information on visual identification systems used to recognise hospital patients with a diagnosis or symptoms of dementia.
-The survey asks NHS staff with first-hand experience of caring for hospital patients with dementia for their views on systems currently in use.
-It provides pictures of various systems, and participants can add information on other systems if they wish.
-It is conducted through our online research platform Thiscovery.
+The first phase of this project sought information on visual identification systems used to recognise hospital patients with a diagnosis or symptoms of dementia.
+The survey asked NHS staff with first-hand experience of caring for hospital patients with dementia for their views on systems currently in use.
+It provided pictures of various systems, and participants were able to add information on other systems if they wished.
+It was conducted through our online research platform Thiscovery.

-This research activity is led by THIS Institute.
+This research activity was led by THIS Institute.